-In the Authentication-Response frame , the SA field of the message header shall be set to the BSSID of the target AP’s BSS, and the DA field of the message header shall be set to the MAC address of the FTO.
+In the Authentication-Response frame without including the Basic variant Multi-Link element, the SA field of the message header shall be set to the BSSID of the target AP’s BSS, and the DA field of the message header shall be set to the MAC address of the FTO.
+In the Authentication-Response frame including the Basic variant Multi-Link element, the Address 1 (RA) field and the Address 2 (TA) field of the message header shall be set as defined in 35.3.3 (Multi-link device addressing).

 The Status Code field shall be a value from the options listed in 9.4.1.9 (Status Code field).
 The elements in the frame, and their required contents, shall be as given in 13.8.3 (FT authentication sequence: contents of second message).

-The R1KH of the target AP uses the value of PMKR0Name and other information in the frame to calculate PMKR1Name.
-If the target AP does not have the key identified by PMKR1Name, it may retrieve that key from the R0KH identified by the FTO.
+The R1KH of the target AP or target AP MLD uses the value of PMKR0Name and other information in the frame to calculate PMKR1Name.
+If the target AP or target AP MLD does not have the key identified by PMKR1Name, it may retrieve that key from the R0KH identified by the FTO.
 See 13.2 (Key holders).
-Upon receiving a new PMK-R1 for a STA, the target AP shall delete the prior PMK-R1 security association and PTKSAs derived from the prior PMK-R1.
+Upon receiving a new PMK-R1 for a STA or non-AP MLD, the target AP or target AP MLD, respectively, shall delete the prior PMK-R1 security association and PTKSAs derived from the prior PMK-R1.

-The FTO and the target AP compute the PTK and PTKName using the PMK-R1, PMKR1Name, ANonce, and SNonce, as specified in 12.7.1.6.5 (PTK).
-The PTKSA shall be deleted by the target AP if it does not receive a Reassociation Request frame from the FTO within the reassociation deadline timeout value.
+The FTO and the target AP or target AP MLD compute the PTK and PTKName using the PMK-R1, PMKR1Name, ANonce, and SNonce, as specified in 12.7.1.6.5 (PTK).
+The PTKSA shall be deleted by the target AP or target AP MLD if it does not receive a Reassociation Request frame from the FTO within the reassociation deadline timeout value.

 If the FTO does not receive a response to the Authentication-Request frame, it may reissue the request following the restrictions given for Authentication frames in 11.3 (STA authentication and association).
-If the Status Code field value returned by the target AP is SUCCESS, the FTO and target AP transition to State 2 (as defined in 11.3 (STA authentication and association)); the FTO may continue with reassociation (13.7.1 (FT reassociation in an RSN)).
+If the Status Code field value returned by the target AP or target AP MLD is SUCCESS, the FTO and target AP transition to State 2 (as defined in 11.3 (STA authentication and association)); the FTO may continue with reassociation (13.7.1 (FT reassociation in an RSN)).
 Handling of errors returned in the Status Code field shall be as specified in 11.3 (STA authentication and association).

 Over-the-air FT protocol in a non-RSN

-The over-the-air FT protocol in a non-RSN is shown in Figure 13-8 (Over-the-air FT protocol in a non-RSN).
+The over-the-air FT protocol in a non-RSN to transition from current AP to target AP is shown in Figure 13-8 (Over-the-air FT protocol in a non-RSN).

 To perform an over-the-air fast BSS transition to a target AP in a non-RSN, the FTO and target AP shall perform the following exchange: